plumatic/schema/README.md

 Clojure's type hints make great documentation, but they fall short for complex types, often leading to ad-hoc descriptions of data in comments and doc-strings.
 This is better than nothing, but these ad hoc descriptions are often imprecise, hard to read, and prone to bit-rot.

-Schema provides macros `defrecord`, `defn`, and `fn` that help bridge this gap, by allowing arbitrary schemas as type hints on fields, arguments, and return values.
+Schema provides macros `s/defrecord`, `s/defn`, `s/def`, and `s/fn` that help bridge this gap.
+These macros are just like their `clojure.core` counterparts, except they support arbitrary schemas as type hints on fields, arguments, and return values.
 This is a graceful extension of Clojure's type hinting system, because every type hint is a valid Schema, and Schemas that represent valid type hints are automatically passed through to Clojure.

 ```clojure
 (s/defrecord StampedNames